orvalho/todoAppJS/README.md

 # Functionality

 ## Add new todo
-- [x] the input field should automatically get focus when the page loads and maintain it
+- [x] the input field should automatically get focus when the page loads and maintain it (except when existing todo is in process of editing)
 - [x] the input should be trimmed before submitting it
 - [x] before creating a new todo it should be checked that input is not empty
 - [x] clicking 'Add' button should create a new todo